mlum123/artapp/README.md

 Overall, though, I would say this project went pretty well.
 It was exciting to be able to successfully convert photos to so many different styles of art, and I was able to experiment with two methods of style transfer, both of which gave interesting results.

 Next time, I'd try deploying my Flask app through a different service, since Heroku gave me quite a bit of trouble.
 I might find more success deploying my app on another platform!
+I'd also love to explore converting photos into even more styles of art, such as impressionism or cubism.